 - A foam side rail system reinforces edge support.

-- At the base of the mattress is 1 inch of stabilizing foam.
+- At the base of the mattress is 1 inch of stabilizing foam that the support coils can rest on.

 - This breakdown reflects recent changes in Layla’s construction.